 Blend oil, citrus juice, garlic, spices, and cilantro in a blender until smooth.
 Pour the marinade over pork roast in a plastic Ziploc storage bag and marinate pork for 4-12 hours (or overnight).
 When ready, save marinade and set aside, pat roast dry, and season generously with salt and pepper.
 Heat some olive oil in a frying pan (or dutch oven if cooking in oven) over med high heat, add meat and brown for 3-5 minutes on each side.

 If using slow cooker, add browned pork and marinade, let cook about 4-5 hours on high or 8-10 hours on low until meat falls apart using a fork.
 If you want to use oven, place browned pork, marinade, and broth in dutch oven with cover and cook at 325ºF for about 3-4 hours or until meat falls apart.
 Either way of cooking, shred meat using forks the last 30 minutes or so before serving, so meat soaks up all the juices.
 Squeeze fresh lime juice and sprinkle with cilantro before serving.

-Optional step and GAME CHANGER: If you really want to bring out the flavor of the pork and you have time, place pork you are going to use under broiler or fry in a pan with butter until crispy.
+Optional step and GAME CHANGER: If you really want to bring out the flavor of the pork and you have time, place pork you are going to use under broiler or fry in a pan with butter until slightly crispy.